 Dry mouth and bad breath

 Again with the change in odor!
-A dry mouth caused my decreased saliva production can lead to bad breath.
+A dry mouth caused by decreased saliva production can lead to bad breath.
 Keep those breath mints handy.

 Itchiness